finmoorhouse/hti/src/episodes/58-carl-robichaud.md

 **Carl**: So Reagan walked in, and all of his advisers were in the shower.
 He looks over, goes, sits on the toilet, and says, "I'll take the throne."

-**Fin**: That's very good.
-Nice.

 And so they had 3 days of negotiations face to face, really coming off the height of the Cold War, to try to figure out if they could reach an accommodation.

-**Fin**: Mhmm.

-**Carl**: You have to remember, the story of Gorbachev is not what we know yet.
+You have to remember, the story of Gorbachev is not what we know yet.
 He was relatively unknown, and people didn't know whether he would be a reformer or a hardliner in sheep's clothing.
 He and Reagan had this tremendous rapport, actually.
 They saw eye to eye on so many things.
 Over the course of a few days, they were able to reach agreement on a few things.
 First, that a nuclear war could not be won and must never be fought.

 A really important insight.
 Reagan, it appears, really took the threat of nuclear war seriously.
 It troubled him.